jdecourval/laval-simulator/doc/challenges-en.md

 Objectives may be of different types:
 - bool: You either get all the point or none at all.
-- %: The best competitor get all the point, the worst, none.
+- %: The best competitor for this challenge get all the points, the worst, none.
 Every one else score is given by a linear interpolation between the two extremes.
-- pts: The competitor with the most point will win the challenge.
+You must succeed at boolean objectives before getting those points.

 Definitions:

 - Number of cycles: Number of cycles to get an output for all the test inputs.
 - Resources used: `(number of membanks) x (size of membanks) + cores`

+**Unless otherwise noted, programs must run in a loop.**
+That is, it must wait for the next input after one have been processed.

 ## 1. Value passing (10 pts)